Iowa Independent Adjuster and Public Adjuster Bond Requirements, Cost & Filing Guide

 - Maintain accurate claim files, records, accounting details, and communication logs.

-- Avoid negligence, unethical conduct, deceptive conduct, fraud, and misrepresentation.
+- Avoid erroneous acts, unethical conduct, deceptive conduct, fraud, unfair practices, and misrepresentation.

 - Fulfill client agreement obligations and handle claim-related funds properly.